openAMRobot/OpenAMR_UI_package/README.md

     *   **Temperature:** keep an eye on temperature readings (e.g., "temp1\_value" or "temp2\_value" for multiple sensors) to identify any potential overheating issues.

-    *   **Other sensors:** the page might display data from additional sensors labeled "sensN\_value" (where N = 3, 4, 5, 6).
+    *   **Other sensors:** the page displays data from additional sensors labeled "sensN\_value" (where N = 3, 4, 5, 6).
 These sensors could include things like range sensors, bump sensors, or any custom sensors you've integrated.

 **Live video stream (same as at the Map page):**

-*   **Camera view:** if your robot is equipped with a camera, the Info page might integrate a live video stream.
+*   **Camera view:** if your robot is equipped with a camera, the Info page integrates a live video stream.
 This visual aid offers a real-time perspective of the robot's surroundings, complementing the sensor data and providing valuable situational awareness.
 You can observe the robot's environment as it navigates, identify potential obstacles, and gain a better understanding of its interactions with the world around it.

 **Monitoring system messages (same as at the Map page):**